gimox/foxboxApi/README.md

+### APPLICATION CONFIGURATION

+before start using webservice, please configure app according to your hw.

+Open /mnt/flash/foxboxApi/config/params.php and change the params:

 IMPORTANT INFO
 --------------
 For security reason, Foxbox can't be in WWW.
 It must be under firewall and accessible only by application server in Https.